rellermeyer/TUD-DistributedSystems/docs/report.md

 We have used the **Akka** framework, which is based on Scala, to implement coordinators and participants as actors since it simplifies distributed and concurrent application development.
 Actors communicate with each other through messages using the **Akka API**.

 We decided to use **Akka** since it proved a actor framework that could be used to avoid implementing the sending of messages.

 As we're implementing a commit protocol which is based on messages, it makes sense to use a framework for passing messages.

 As we are restricted to Scala and **Akka** seems to be one of the most-used frameworks (actor framework) for that purpose, we chose to use that.

 We created two typed of actors, coordinators and participants.
 From the tests we created we initialize a couple of coordinators and participants (depending on the test case) and send a initialization message from one of the participants (the initiator) to the coordinators.
 After that the protocol starts.

 ## Implementation Details

-#### Message signing
+### Message signing

 These messages are signed using public key technology so that no unidentified participant can interfere.

 The signing is implemented using a master certificate that signs all the individual certificates (of the coordinators and participants).

 It is currently not checked whether the message originates (with regards to the from-field) from the same actor as it is signed by (spoofing is still possible).

-#### Shortcomings:
+### Shortcomings

 In the original paper, view changes were not implemented.
 We considered implementing these, but ultimately set other priorities.
 The system has also not been ran in a distributed fashion.

 The idea to get our implementation running in a distributed fashion is:

 - Manually start **Akka Actors** in different JVMs (could be on the same or on different PCs)